smikitky/node-multi-integer-range/api-reference.md

 Here, "normalized" means the range data is in the smallest possible representation and is sorted in ascending order.

-This is the only function that can take an unsorted array of Range's.
+This is the only function that can take unsorted range data.
 Unsorted range data MUST be normalized before being passed to other functions such as [`append()`](#function-append) and [`length()`](#function-length).